Schema and Statement Evolution with Confluent Cloud for Apache Flink

 1. Stop the old orders-with-customers-v1-1 statement.

-2. Once the old statement is stopped, create the new statement, orders-with-customers-v1-2.
+2. After you stop the old statement, create the new statement, orders-with-customers-v1-2.

-This strategy can and often will be combined with limited reprocessing to a partial history.
-Specifically, in the case of an exactly-once upgrade of a stateless statement, it makes sense to continue publishing messages to the same topic, provided this was a compatible change.
+You can often combine this strategy with limited reprocessing to a partial history.
+Specifically, in the case of an exactly-once upgrade of a stateless statement, it makes sense to continue publishing messages to the same topic, provided that the change was compatible.